TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Organization.getDatasets()

 Returns the list of datasets for the `Organization`.
-This only includes datasets that are accessible under the used Triply Token.
+This only includes datasets that are accessible under the used API token.

 The following example prints the list of datasets that belong to the organization named `acme`: